 This refers to the security objective of granting users of only those accesses they need to perform their official duties.
-Data entry clerks, for example, may not have any need analysis reports of their data base.
-However, least privilege does mean extremely little functional access; some employees will have significant access if it is required for their position.
+Data entry clerks, for example, may not have any need to run lysis reports of their data base.
+However, least privilege does mean that all will have extremely little functional access; some employees will have significant access if it is required for their position.
 However, applying this principle may limit the damage resulting from accidents, errors or unauthorized use of system resources.
 It is important to make certain that the implementation of least privilege does interfere with the ability to have personnel substitute for each other without undue delay.